 If you are the sole shareholder and director of a private limited company, you can sell the business and all of its assets at any time if you no longer want to own and manage it.
-If you are considering this course of action, there are a number of important factors and responsibilities to take into consideration before you sell your limited company.
+There are, however, a number of important factors and responsibilities to take into consideration before selling a company.

-If your company has other investors (i.e. shareholders), you cannot simply sell the business without their approval.
+If a company has other investors, that is shareholders, you cannot simply sell it without their approval.
 However, you can remove yourself from the company by selling your own shares and resigning as a director.

-If you are the sole director and shareholder, you will not have to consult anyone else before making the decision to sell some or all of your shares, but you must take a look at the current market and economic conditions to determine whether it is the right time to sell your limited company.
+If, on the other hand, you are the sole director and shareholder, you will not have to consult with anyone else before making the decision to sell some or all of your shares, but you must take a look at the current market and economic conditions to determine whether it is the right time to sell.

 You should also think about the potential Capital Gains Tax you may have to pay from the profit of the sale.